 5.1.2.2 the insurance required to be obtained by Owner pursuant to Article 9 shall be in effect; and

-5.1.2.3 Owner shall have provided Contractor with reasonably satisfactory evidence of Owner achieving financial closure for the Facility or providing Contractor with reasonable security for Owner’s payment obligations under this Agreement.
+5.1.2.3 Owner shall have provided Contractor with reasonably satisfactory evidence of Owner achieving Financial Close for the Facility or providing Contractor with reasonable security for Owner’s payment obligations under this Agreement.

-If Owner has not issued Notice to Proceed on or before [____] and if the conditions precedent listed in this article (including those set forth in the referenced exhibits) have not been met, then Contractor may terminate this Agreement.
+If Owner has not issued Notice to Proceed on or before [____] and if the conditions precedent listed in this article (including those set forth in the referenced exhibits) have not been met, then Contractor may terminate this Agreement by written notice to Owner.

 5.2 Project Schedule.

 5.2.1 Preparation.
-Within thirty (30) days following the Notice to Proceed Effective Date, Contractor shall prepare and submit to Owner a detailed construction schedule (the “Project Schedule”), consistent with the Project Schedule Summary, which shall be designed to have the Work completed on a timely basis by the Completion Date.
+Within thirty (30) days following the Notice to Proceed Effective Date, Contractor shall prepare and submit to Owner a detailed Project schedule (the “Project Schedule”), consistent with the Project Schedule Summary, which shall be designed to have the Work completed on a timely basis by the Completion Date.
 The Project Schedule shall be complete in all respects, covering engineering, procurement and delivery of Equipment, activities at the Site, and required dates for all items to be furnished by Owner.
-In addition, Contractor shall submit a narrative description of its management plan for performing the Work to meet the Project Schedule.

 5.2.2 Revision and Updating.
 Contractor shall promptly inform Owner of any proposed material change in the Project Schedule, and shall furnish Owner with a revised schedule and narrative.
 The Project Schedule and narrative shall be kept up-to-date, taking into account the actual progress of the Work and shall be revised, if necessary, and included with the progress report required by Section 5.3.